kiosktm/kiosk-api-toolkit-java/README.md

 ## Sample Responses

-The `submit_prospect` method always returns an array with a "status" element.
+The `submitProspect` method returns a HashMap with a "status" element.
 The "status" element with be either "ok" or "error".

 ### OK Response